jina-ai/docs/chapters/tutorials/index.rst

 .. image:: res/downloaded_dataset.png
    :width: 600

-To actually see something we need to specify where we will see it, we will display it in our browser, so we need to add the following after indexing:
+To actually see something we need to specify how we will display it, and for our tutorial we will do so in our browser, so we need to add the following after indexing:

 .. code-block:: python